canonical/rob-cos-demo-configuration/README.md

 ## Usage:

-Once installed connect the snaps on the device requiring the configuration as follows:
+Once installed, connect the snaps on the device requiring the configuration as follows:
 ```
 sudo snap connect rob-cos-snap:configuration-read rob-cos-demo-configuration:configuration-read
 ```